-Moldova, officially the Republic of Moldova, is a landlocked Eastern European country bordered by Romania and Ukraine.
-Its area is 33,483 km2 and its population around 2.42 million.
-The unrecognized breakaway state of Transnistria is located on its eastern border.
-Moldova operates as a unitary parliamentary representative democratic republic, with Chișinău serving as its capital and largest city, as well as its main cultural and commercial hub.
+Moldova, officially the Republic of Moldova, is a landlocked country in Eastern Europe, bordering Romania to the west and Ukraine to the north, east, and south.
+Its area spans 33,843 sq km, with a population of 2.38 million.
+The unrecognized breakaway state of Transnistria lies along its eastern border with Ukraine.
+Moldova is a parliamentary republic with its capital and largest city, Chișinău, serving as its cultural and commercial hub.

 During the 1917 Russian Revolution, Bessarabia briefly became an autonomous state within the Russian Republic.

-During the period up to 1917, Moldovans were influenced by Russian administrative control.
+During the period of 1812-1917, Moldovans were influenced by Russian administrative control and by ethnic Russian immigration.

-In February 1918, Bessarabia declared its independence from the Russian Republic.
+In February 1918, Bessarabia declared its independence from Russia, later integrating into Romania.

-In 1918, Bessarabia briefly became independent as the Moldavian Democratic Republic and then united with Romania, following a decision by the Parliament (Sfatul Țării).
+In 1918, Bessarabia became independent as the Moldavian Democratic Republic and then united with Romania following the decision of the Parliament (Sfatul Țării).

-In 1939, the first publicly funded national radio broadcaster, Radio Moldova, began broadcasting from Chişinău.
+Since 1939, Radio Moldova, the first publicly funded national radio broadcaster, has been broadcasting from Chișinău.

-During the Second World War, in 1940, the Soviet Union occupied Bessarabia and reclaimed it from Romania, incorporating it into the Union as the Moldavian SSR.
+During the Second World War, the Soviet Union occupied Bessarabia and reclaimed it from Romania in 1940.
+It joined the Union as the Moldavian SSR.

-In 1940, Romania was compelled to cede Bessarabia to the Soviet Union as a consequence of the Molotov–Ribbentrop Pact, leading to the creation of the Moldavian Soviet Socialist Republic.
+In 1940, Romania ceded Bessarabia and Northern Bukovina to the Soviet Union, leading to the creation of the Moldavian Soviet Socialist Republic (Moldavian SSR) as a consequence of the Molotov–Ribbentrop Pact.

 The Ion Creangă State Pedagogical University of Chișinău was established in 1940.

-During the period starting in 1944, Moldovans were influenced by Soviet administrative control and ethnic Russian immigration.
+During the period of 1944-89, Moldovans were influenced by Soviet administrative control and by ethnic Russian immigration.

 The Nicolae Testemițanu State University of Medicine and Pharmacy was established in 1945.

-The Moldova State University was established in Chișinău in 1946.
+The Moldova State University was established in 1946.

 The Technical University of Moldova was established in 1964.

-In 1972, Lăutarii, written and directed by Emil Loteanu, was released.
+In 1972, the film "Lăutarii", written and directed by Emil Loteanu, was released.

-In 1988, Nicolae Juravschi represented the Soviet Union at the Seoul Games, winning two medals.
+In 1988, Nicolae Juravschi, representing the Soviet Union, won two medals at the Seoul Games.

-According to Balkan Insight, the population of Moldova has fallen by almost 33% since 1990.
+According to Balkan Insight, Moldova's population has fallen by almost 33% since 1990.

-In 1990, the Ecological Movement of Moldova was founded as a national, non-governmental, nonprofit organisation to restore Moldova's damaged natural environment.
+In 1990, the Ecological Movement of Moldova was founded as a national, non-governmental, nonprofit organization to restore Moldova's damaged natural environment.

 Since 1990, the strip of Moldovan territory on the east bank of the Dniester has been under the de facto control of the breakaway government of Transnistria.

-On August 1991, as the dissolution of the Soviet Union was underway, the Moldavian SSR declared independence and took the name Moldova.
+On 27 August 1991, the Moldavian SSR declared independence and took the name Moldova, amidst the dissolution of the Soviet Union.

 Since declaring independence in 1991, Moldova has participated in UN peacekeeping missions in Liberia, Côte d'Ivoire, Sudan, and Georgia.